-Roger E. Sanders is a veteran of Db2 and of computing in general.
+Stranger talks: Roger Sanders – Roger E. Sanders is a veteran of Db2 and of computing in general.
 He has worked in the industry since the ’80s and he wrote multiple books on DB2.
-We met him recently at an event, and we had the chance to get to know him.
-Later he reached out when his latest book (soon to be published) was finished.
+We met recently at an event.
+Later he reached out when he finished latest book.
 It features an expected combination for Db2 fans: Python + Db2 + UDOO X86.

-We were delighted to see our boards in the hands of a veteran, using it for such an innovative and creative way.
-He has kindly agreed to be interviewed, and what you see below is the result of our conversation.
+Stranger talks: Roger Sanders.
+Seeing our boards in the hands of a veteran is a true joy!
+Plus, using it for such an innovative and creative way.
+He has agreed to this interview, and what you see below is the result of our conversation.

 To the interview!

-A: On April 30, 2107, I was at a Db2 Customer Technical Advisory Board meeting in Anaheim, California where a colleague of mine announced our plans to make a fully functional, free version of Db2 (formerly named Db2 for Linux, UNIX, and Windows) – with limitations on the number of CPU cores (4), amount of RAM (16 GB), and database size (100 GB) – available as part of the Db2 v11.1 Modification Pack 2, Fix Pack 2 release that being planned for June 22 of that year.
-Afterwards, some customers and I were brainstorming ways to get new application developers – particularly developers who were just coming out of college/university with a degree in computer science – interested in building applications that interacted with this upcoming free version of Db2.
-At some point, I said something like “What if we could get Db2 to run on a Raspberry Pi,” and most thought this could be effective.
-So, as soon as I got home, I started exploring ways that I could make this happen.
+A: On April 30, 2107, I was at a Db2 Customer Technical Advisory Board meeting in Anaheim, California.
+There a colleague of mine announced our plans to make a fully functional, free version of Db2 .
+We formerly named Db2 for Linux, UNIX, and Windows.
+Of course, with limitations on the number of CPU cores (4), amount of RAM (16 GB), and database size (100 GB).
+All available as part of the Db2 v11.1 Modification Pack 2, Fix Pack 2 release planned for June 22 of that year.
+Afterwards, some customers and I were brainstorming ways to get new application developers.
+Particularly, developers who were just coming out of college/university with a degree in computer science.
+So, interested in building applications that interacted with this upcoming free version of Db2.
+At some point, I said”What if we could get Db2 to run on a Raspberry Pi,” and most thought this could be effective.
+So, as soon as I got home, I started exploring ways to make this happen.

 But, as soon as I got started, I hit a brick wall.
 The Db2 software is compiled for x86_64, Solaris, POWER, and zIIP processors but not the ARM processor that’s used on the Raspberry Pi.
 And, it’s a complex process to recompile the Db2 code for different CPUs.

-So, to move forward with this project, I had to find a single board computer that was built around an x86 processor.
+So, to move forward with this project, I looked for a single-board x86 processor computer.
 Fortunately, a little research led me to the UDOO X86, which was just coming out of the “pre-order” stage about this time.
-I bought the lowest priced model available (initially, I was focused on keeping the price as low as possible so students could afford it) and it surpassed my expectations.
+I bought the lowest priced model available.
+Initially, I focused on keeping the price as low as possible so students could afford it).
+I was surprised and impressed.

-A: You are correct – Db2 is used by many Fortune 500 companies around the world and people associate Db2 with the IBM mainframe because that’s where it originated over 35 years ago.
-But, a version for other servers – starting with OS/2 and RS6000 (which anyone born after 1990 probably doesn’t remember), and later for AIX, Solaris, Linux, and Windows – has been available for the last 25 years.
+A: You are correct. many Fortune 500 use Db2companies around the world and people associate Db2 with the IBM mainframe.
+That’s because that’s where it originated over 35 years ago.
+But, a version for other servers – starting with OS/2 and RS6000 (which anyone born after 1990 probably doesn’t remember).
+And, later for AIX, Solaris, Linux, and Windows – has been available for the last 25 years.
 Unfortunately, not that many application developers are aware that this flavor of Db2 exists.
 So, when they want or need to use a relational database for data storage, they turn to offerings like MySQL and SQL Server.
-I wanted to change that and I believed a great way to break the “Db2 is a database for mainframes” perception was to show this flavor of Db2 running on the smallest computer possible.
+I wanted to change that.
+I believed a great way to break the “Db2 is a database for mainframes” perception was to show this flavor of Db2 running on the smallest computer possible.
 The UDOO X86 has the CPU required to run Db2 and it has a very small footprint.
 So, it’s just what I was looking for.

 A: As I mentioned earlier, the thing that drew me to the UDOO X86 initially was the x86 processor.
 I think I found one other x86-based SBC at the time, but I was impressed with how the UDOO X86 could run the latest versions of Linux and Windows.
 And, when I got the UDOO X86, I was pleasantly surprised at how fast everything ran on it – even with just 4 GB of RAM.
 With my UDOO x86 Ultra, I can build a new, encrypted Db2 database in roughly 2.5 minutes!
 And, I can re-image the entire system in about 2 hours.